aljawaid/PluginManager/README.md

 **Plugin Problems**
 - A page dedicated to common issues with plugins and how to resolve them
-- Integration with [KanboardSupport](https://github.com/aljawaid/KanboardSupport) plugin (if installed) to display technical information
+- Integration with [KanboardSupport](https://github.com/aljawaid/KanboardSupport) plugin to display technical information
 - Useful links to further troubleshoot plugin issues all in one place